King's Hawaiian: Marketing

 In 1980, King's Hawaiian sponsored Ron Colson and Roland Leong in the National Hot Rod Association Number 5 Funny Car and winning that season's NHRA Winston Finals in Ontario, California.

-In 2014, King's Hawaiian used now retired MLB player Shane Victorino to advertise their products, using the slogan "Go Pupule".
+In 2014, King's Hawaiian used MLB player Shane Victorino to advertise their products, using the slogan "Go Pupule".

 In 2016, King's Hawaiian entered a three-story-tall float representing the beauty of the Hawaiian Islands in the Macy's Thanksgiving Day Parade.
 The float included a volcano that erupted confetti and a stage for musical performers.

 In 2018, King's Hawaiian released an 82-minute Halloween-themed animated film titled The Legend of Hallowaiian featuring the voices of Mark Hamill, Vanessa Williams, and Tia Carrere.
 The film was produced by Canadian animation studio Arcana Studio and King Hawaiian's production company Fresh Baked Films and distributed by SC Films International.

 In 2021, King's Hawaiian announced a year-long marketing partnership with chef, restaurateur and television personality Guy Fieri.

 In 2022, King’s Hawaiian entered a sponsorship deal with NASCAR Cup Series team RFK Racing to sponsor driver/co-owner Brad Keselowski in multiple races until the 2024 season.
 Beginning in 2025, they partnered with Denny Hamlin and Joe Gibbs Racing.